-Sister Nancy Connor was born and grew up in Philadelphia.
+Sister Nancy was born and grew up in Philadelphia.
 After high school at Notre Dame, Moylan, she worked for a year before entering Maryknoll in 1960.
-She worked in the library and the Maryknoll post office, and received her A.A. from Mary Rogers College before being assigned to the Bolivia-Peru Region in 1967.
+After entering Maryknoll, she worked in the library and the Maryknoll Post Office and received her A.A. from Mary Rogers College before being assigned to the Bolivia-Peru Region in 1967.

-These communities work from practice to theory rather than the other way around.
-They talk about problems and share what they think the word of God says about their problems.
+Using the see-judge-act process, these communities work from practice to theory rather than the other way around.
+They talk about problems and share what they think the Word of God says about their problems.
 They become more conscious of their reality and of their rights.
-Sister Nancy was a member of two of the communities and also did some health care.
+Sister Nancy’s ministry was one of accompanying these communities.
+She was a member of two of the communities and also did some health care.

 Accompanying the people in her parish, Sister Nancy kept making theory practical.
-They find ways to feed the hungry, to help the sick, to advocate for the imprisoned.
-She thinks that is what Jesus had in mind when He left us to carry on the work He had begun.
+They found ways to feed the hungry, to help the sick, and to advocate for the imprisoned.
+She thinks that is what Jesus had in mind when He left us to carry on the work he had begun.

 Sister Nancy returned to Maryknoll Sisters Center in 2016 and currently is a volunteer caring for the elderly Sisters.